Abbate11/Portfolio/README.md

 Built a first portfolio to practice HTML/CSS concepts and hold various projects done in class.

+Learned a lot about using flexbox and various css properties to style a website and make it responsive. (still some work to do in order to make site fully responsive for mobile screens)

 ## License

 -See MIT License in repository-